AnonyGiit/Vital-SE/experiments/benchmarks/README.md

 ## Build GNU coreutils

-We follow the building instruction from KLEE's official website: https://klee-se.org/tutorials/testing-coreutils/
+We follow the building instructions from KLEE's official website: https://klee-se.org/tutorials/testing-coreutils/

 To build it, run `./build-coreutils.sh` in this folder.